The average high school student receives less than 38 minutes of college counseling over four years.

 We’re committed to solving this injustice by helping students and families

-high school to college and graduation to work force
+overcome barriers while transitioning from high school to college and beyond.

-Over $68 Million in scholarships and grants earned by coached our students
+Over $68+ Million in scholarships and grants earned by cohort students

 97% college enrollment rate immediately following high school